queryluke/masseffect-5e/static/data/spells/gravity_field.md

   description: A creature takes 1d6 necrotic damage per spell level when it enters the gravity field for the first time
     on a turn or ends its turn there.
 ---
-You create an field of unstable gravity in a 6 meter cube starting from a point within range.
+You create an field of unstable gravity in a 6-meter cube starting from a point within range.
 For the duration, this space becomes difficult terrain.

 A creature in the area when you cast the spell must succeed on a Strength saving throw or be <condition id="restrained"/>